aws/aws-cli/awscli/examples/ec2/describe-spot-datafeed-subscription.rst

 **To describe Spot Instance datafeed subscription for an account**

-This example command describes the data feed for the the account.
+This example command describes the data feed for the account.

 Command::